ablwr/internetgirlfriend_club/cfp.md

 ### So...?

-For now, email ashley.blewer, courtesy of gmail.
-For private submissions, we will soon set up an alternate method.
+If you'd like, you can email ashley.blewer, courtesy of gmail.
+For private submissions in which I also do not know who sent this narrative, manage your security appropriately and [reply via this form](https://docs.google.com/forms/d/e/1FAIpQLSeUqrFZoeRduZqeyEQsAPUoXb7SddRmQ2XmalXkym_29-P2gw/viewform?usp=sf_link).